-In New Hampshire, the overall plan for disaster benefits--including but not limited to EBT-is the Food Stamp Disaster Plan.
+In New Hampshire, the overall plan for disaster benefits--including but not limited to EBT--is the Food Stamp Disaster Plan.
 The Food Stamp Disaster plan is reviewed annually by USDA FNS and has met all Federal requirements annually for the last decade.
-Efforts are being made internally to modernize the plan with new technology.
-This technology advancement to more readily be able to process applications remains a high priority for the DFA Director, yet limited staffing resources continue to delay its completion.